jbehneKSU/DiscordBot-Team1/README.md

 So it should look like GUILD_TOKEN = 752309075798392852

+### Player and Volunteer Role
+Also in your Discord client, navigate to your server and choose -> Server Settings -> Roles.

+Ensure the Player and Volunteer roles exist, if they do not then simply use the Create Role button to create them.
+They will not need any access, they are simply used as a container for the players/

 ### How to get the CHANNEL_ID token
 Similar to obtaining the GUILD_ID token, right click on the channel in Discord and select copy channel id.